nodejs/mentorship/README.md

 - Guidance for contributing to Node.js OSS.

-- Pair programming.

 - Code review.

+- Additional activities agreed upon by both parties such as discussing specific resources, pair programming or live coding sessions.

 #### Benefits for mentors

 - You will get to meet talented people from across the Node.js community.

-- You will have the opportunity to practice mentoring people, giving guidance and sharing your knowledge, which is a valuable skill for any manager or a leader.
+- You will have the opportunity to practice mentoring people, giving guidance and sharing your knowledge, which is a valuable skill for managers and leaders.

 - You will show your commitment to help the Node.js OSS project.